Blog Content Overview

 - What is the typical cost for setting up an AIF in India?

 Answer: The typical cost for setting up an AIF in India ranges from INR 10 to 15 lakhs.
 The SEBI registration fees depend on the Category of AIF.
-We have prepared an indicative cost sheet for a Catgeory II AIF here which gives an overview of the costs.
+However as per SEBI guidelines, the minimum investment in an AIF is Rs.
+1 Crore.

 We Are Problem Solvers.
 And Take Accountability.